 The demonstration version of the C51 compiler is the same as the full version except code size is limited to 2 kB and the floating point library is not included.
-The C51 compiler reference manual can be found in the "SiLabs\MCU\IDEFiles\C51\hlp" directory (C51.chm).
+The C51 compiler reference manual can be found under the Help menu in the IDE or in the "SiLabs\MCU\hlp" directory (C51.pdf).